citp/privacy-policy-historical/p/po/por/portlandtribune.com.md

-> *The following text is extracted and transformed from the portlandtribune.com privacy policy that was archived on 2017-06-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170606192833id_/http%3A//portlandtribune.com/component/content/article/113-internal-information/contact-us/111170-pamplin-media-group-privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the portlandtribune.com privacy policy that was archived on 2017-12-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171222224918id_/http%3A//pamplinmedia.com/component/content/article/113-internal-information/contact-us/111170-pamplin-media-group-privacy-policy) for the most accurate reproduction.*

-# Oregon Local News - Pamplin Media Group
+# Pamplin Media Group - Pamplin Media Group

 ###### Effective Date: August 10, 2006

+* * *

 * * *